-If you only had a Refund Policy on your website, a customer could argue that they did not accept the refund policy and are therefore not bound by it.
+If you only had a Refund Policy on your website, a customer could argue that they did not accept the refund policy when they signed up, and are therefore not bound by it.

 What if I sell to Australia AND overseas customers?

 No worries, you can still cover this in one document.
-Just make sure you update any relevant sections on payment etc., to include international customers.
+Just ensure you update any relevant sections on payment etc., to include international customers.

 Generally, you want the governing law for your legal agreements to be where you are based so that if a dispute arises, you are covered by local laws.

 Our template can be used with any of these platforms.
 Normally, just a few quick steps are involved to add your T&Cs to the platform’s backend (see example here).